Metropolis of Kyiv: Formation

 In 1569, the Union of Lublin was signed, according to which the Ukrainian lands were transferred from the Grand Duchy of Lithuania to the Polish–Lithuanian Commonwealth.
 After that, the life of the Orthodox Church became much more complicated.
 External adverse factors, such as the active action of the Catholic clergy, Jesuits and gentry of the Polish-Lithuanian Commonwealth against the Ukrainian Church, overlapped with the internal problems of the Orthodox Church.
-Prior to his appointment to the metropolitanate, Metropolitan Sylvester was a civilian and demanded to collect tribute from parishioners.
+Prior to his appointment to the metropolis, Metropolitan Sylvester was a civilian and demanded to collect tribute from parishioners.
 According to the testimony, Metropolitan Iona (Protasevych) sold the metropolis to his successor Ilia Kucha, under whom spiritual titles and monasteries were openly bought and sold.
 In this situation, at the end of the 16th century, two eastern patriarchs visited Ukraine.
 First, in 1586, the Patriarch of Antioch Joachim arrived, who, having become acquainted with the situation, granted the Lviv Dormition Brotherhood the rights of stauropegia.
 In 1589, Ecumenical Patriarch Jeremiah II visited Ruthenia.
 He also supported the Orthodox fraternities and removed Metropolitan Onesiphorus from the metropolitan throne, and appointed Archimandrite of the Miensk Monastery Michael Rohoza in his place.
-At the same time, the patriarch appointed Bishop Cyril Terletskyi of Lutsk as his deputy – exarch of the Metropolitanate of Kyiv.
+At the same time, the patriarch appointed Bishop Cyril Terletskyi of Lutsk as his deputy – exarch of the Metropolis of Kiev.

 Immediately after the patriarch's departure, Bishop Hedeon Balaban of Lviv began negotiations with Polish Bishop Solikowski on the union.
 Other bishops joined the process.
 However, Balaban later abandoned the idea of a union.